Police / Police in schools / Searches in schools

 Schools have a separate power to require pupils to walk through a metal detector (or use a hand-held one) before they enter the school.
 This is based on their duty to ensure the safety of students, staff and visitors by preventing weapons from entering school grounds.

 All pupils can be scanned, even if they have done nothing suspicious.
-But under the Equality Act 2010, scans can’t be imposed in a way that discriminates against anyone based on any of the nine protected characteristics.
+However, under the Equality Act 2010, scans can’t be imposed in a way that discriminates against anyone based on any of the nine protected characteristics.
 This means that no one can be scanned just because of one of these characteristics (e.g. just because of their race or religion).

 When does an appropriate adult need to be involved?